 Over time, the worth of a piece of real estate will fluctuate up and down.
-Over a long enough period of time, property values , for the most part, appreciate.
-But, of course, in real estate there are no guarantees.
+For the most part, house values appreciate in the long term.
+But, of course, there is always a certain amount of risk in real estate.

-When your home appreciates you have a greater asset to borrow against, and you'll create a bigger profit when you sell.
-There are various reasons why property values in Cary waver.
-So, how can you be sure what you're buying presently will appreciate over time?
-Choosing a real estate agent in Cary who can identify the factors that influence local prices is the most important part.
+When your home appreciates you have more equity to borrow against, and you'll generate a higher profit when you sell.
+There are different reasons why property values in Cary move up and down.
+So, how do you know what you're purchasing this year will appreciate over time?
+Choosing a real estate agent in Cary who recognizes the factors that drive local prices is the most important thing.

-What is the greatest factor impacting real estate appreciation?
-Many guess that it's the economy.
-Obviously, there are some issues on a national level that change your house's value: unemployment, interest rates, the stock market, and more.
-But the most important factors that figure your home's value are specific to the local Cary economy and housing market.
+A lot of people are convinced that the economy is the number one factor impacting real estate appreciation.
+Obviously, there are a handful of factors on a national level that alter your home's value: unemployment, interest rates, the stock market, and more.
+However, your property's value and the things that play the most significant role in its appreciation depend on the local Cary economy and housing market.

 Location in a community - Convenient access to schools, employment and amenities like shopping, restaurants and entertainment is important to many us and will greatly influence home values.
 So when it comes to holding their value, these regions usually appreciate much more reliably than areas lacking key features.